-Flourishing at the margins, where NZIFF - and AIFF before it - have operated for nearly 50 of those 100 years, cinema-going feels increasingly specialised, independent and personal.
+Flourishing at the margins, where NZIFF - and the WFF before it - have operated for 45 of those 100 years, cinema-going feels increasingly specialised, independent and personal.
 For some, it has become akin to a trip to the theatre or the concert stage: indeed, cinemas fill every weekend for filmed dispatches from the Metropolitan Opera or the National Theatre.

 NZIFF maintains a curatorial tradition that happily seems more attuned than ever to this rapidly evolving environment.
-The experiences we offer here vary enormously in their need to be popular, from expertly crafted crowd ticklers or gripping dramas, to deeply felt eccentricities and passionate exposés.
+The experiences we offer here vary enormously in their need to be popular, or not so much; from expertly crafted crowd ticklers or gripping dramas, to deeply felt eccentricities and passionate exposés.
 Every one of them stands to become that much richer for being experienced in the company of appreciative strangers.